ghga-de/docs.ghga.de/user_docs/user_stories/submission/submitter_guide.md

 1. Signing of a Data Processing Contract, see [here](dpc_preparation.md).
 2. Preparation of the non-personal metadata
-3. Research Data File submission
+3. Research Data File submission, see [here](RDF_submission.md)

 The signing of a DPC has to be finalized before a Data Steward is allowed to interact with the non-personal metadata.
-Preparation of the metadata and file submission can be done on the submitter side in parallel.
+Preparation of the metadata can be done on the submitter side in parallel.

 ## 2. Metadata preparation
 The GHGA metadata model aims at facilitating comprehensive submissions that maximize the amount of collected metadata in a FAIR manner.
 Submissions can be either prepared in JSON format or by using a [submission spreadsheet](https://github.com/ghga-de/ghga-metadata-schema/tree/main/spreadsheets).
 An example submission can be found in our [Github repository containing example data](https://github.com/ghga-de/example-data).
-The provided metadata are categorized as **Research Metadata** and **Administrative Metadata**, whereas the former collect information about the experimental and data acquisition process and the latter about data access, rights management and disposition.
+The provided metadata are categorized as **Research Metadata** and **Administrative Metadata**.
+The former collects information about the experimental and data acquisition process whereas the latter about data access, rights management and disposition.
 It is crucial, that only non-personal metadata are submitted to GHGA.

 !!! info "Identifiers and quasi-identifiers in the metadata model"
     Identifiers are data elements that are unique to an entity, and can be used to directly identify that entity.
 For example, a person's name can directly identify them.
 Within the GHGA metadata model, sample IDs are unique to a Data Subject, and Data Submitters are advised to ensure that any matching file that contains both the sample ID and personal data about the Data Subject is securely held.
 Quasi-identifiers, by contrast, are attributes that may not identify an individual on their own but could lead to re-identification when used in combination.
 In the GHGA metadata model, we consider sex, age, diagnosis, phenotypic feature, ancestry, and geographic region to be quasi-identifiers.
 While the model employs privacy by design, Data Submitters should be aware that rare combinations of quasi-identifiers could lead to re-identification of the Data Subject.
 It may therefore be necessary to change certain data items when unusual combinations of quasi-identifiers occur, for example by reducing the precision of diagnosis codes.